jncohen/obsidian-external-namespaces/README.md

 # External Namespaces

-An Obsidian plugin that lets you link to files and folders outside your vault.
+An Obsidian plugin for linking to files and folders outside your vault, even when those folders live in different local paths on different devices.

-Register any folder with a short prefix; paste a Windows path and it becomes a clickable link that opens the file in its default application.
+This is useful when you keep shared work in services like Dropbox, OneDrive, Google Drive, or a network drive.
+The same synced folder might be `D:\Dropbox` on one computer and `C:\Users\Joe\Dropbox` on another.
+External Namespaces lets you write links with a stable prefix, such as `dropbox:`, while each device stores its own local folder path for that prefix.

 > **Desktop only · Requires Obsidian 1.5.0+**